 Before going to Saigon, we had heard some pretty mixed things about it.
 A couple we had met down the road in Hue had been there for several days and hadn’t liked it at all.
 So, we were pleasantly surprised to find that it reminded us of Hanoi, which we enjoyed a lot.
 We had thought that the scooter population in Hanoi was remarkable, but scooter traffic in Saigon kicked things up a notch.
 Scooters flood streets, sidewalks — everywhere.
-And riders are young, old, parents with children on the scooters, people dressed up and not, people carrying every type of cargo imaginable, and Grab Scooters, looking for someone to pay them for a ride somewhere.
+And riders are young, old, parents with children on the scooters, people dressed up and not, people carrying every type of cargo imaginable, and Grab Scooters (Grab is the Asian version of Uber) looking for someone to pay them for a ride somewhere.
 Watching them, especially from a story or two above the street, their movement seems almost liquid, with scooters filling in every possible space.
 Crossing streets in such a place is pretty intimidating, but we soon learned to look for the tiniest break in the flow, then step confidently into the street, moving steadily but slowly.
-Remarkably the scooters do stop.
+Remarkably the scooters do go around us.
 It’s a little like stepping into water and having it flow around, but not touch.

 Estimates seem to vary regarding the number of scooters in the city, but some are as high as nine million scooters in a city of nine million people.
 A scooter is an easy choice to make in a place like Saigon, where this cheap transportation can be bought for around $2000 USD with no taxes to pay.
 A car, on the other hand, costs $25,000 to $30,000, and up, with tax rates of 100%.
 In a place where the average wage is under $6,000 a year, the only people purchasing cars are those who use the car to earn their living, such as taxi drivers, or the very wealthy.